 - Total 34 credits

-For information on transfer, visit Transfer Affairs.
+For information on transfer, visit Transfer Services.

 The Registrar maintains student records, and administers registration, the class schedule, financial aid enrollment certification, and state and federal enrollment reports.
 The Registrar also conducts the drop/add procedure.
 For information, contact the Registrar or Associate Registrars.

 The Student Accounts Office, located in the Enrollment Center in G building at the Fall River Campus is committed to assisting students in all aspects of the payment process.
 Please visit our Web site at BristolCC.edu for complete information on the services provided by the Student Accounts Office.

 Student Payment Plan: To help you meet your educational expenses, Bristol Community College is proud to offer NBS as a convenient budget plan.
 The NBS payment plan is not a loan program, there are no interest or finance charges assessed, and there is no credit check.
 The cost to budget your interest-free monthly payment plan is a $25 per semester, nonrefundable NBS Enrollment Fee.
 Please visit our web site at BristolCC.edu for further information on our NBS payment plan.

 Intercept Collection: Overdue accounts are subject to the MA Department of Revenue’s and the Internal Revenue Service program that garnishes State and Federal payments such as tax refunds.
 Please contact the Student Accounts Office if you dispute the overdue account, or submit a written request for a hearing under M.G.L.C.30A.